Ammy-1/mdWebsite/README.md

 This file contains the code for the MDPLUS clinic website.
 This website is a single page application (SPA) created using React.

 ## Notices
-Notices are handled in the `notifsMaster.json` file.
+Notices are handled in the `notifsMaster.json` file which can be found in the `src` folder.
 Initially, the file is empty and looks like this:

 ```
 [